 What the Inventory will tell you

-AICS (the Inventory) is a database of more than 40,000 industrial chemicals that can be manufactured or imported (introduced) into Australia.
-The Inventory holds chemical identity information and regulatory obligations associated with that chemical.
+The Inventory is a database of more than 40,000 industrial chemicals that can be manufactured or imported (introduced) into Australia.

 A chemical listed on the Inventory can be imported or manufactured without notifying us provided it meets any relevant conditions.
 If your chemical falls outside the scope of its stated purpose in the Inventory, you will need to notify us unless an exemption applies.

 - a single list of all the chemicals - you can only search for specific chemicals